sbgadhwala/ST558_Project2/README.md

   }
   else{
     return("This api is not yet supported.
-Please select from either 'Coronal Mass Ejection (CME) Analysis' or 'Interplanetary Shock (IPS)'.")
+Please select from either 'Coronal Mass Ejection (CME) Analysis' or 'Asteroid (AST)'.")
   }
 }
 ```